in2code-de/fetchurl/README.md

 ```

 **Note:**
-if a parameter is specified in the url and set in TypoScript, the value of the url is overwritten and the TypoScript
+If a parameter is specified in the url and also set by TypoScript, the value in the original url is overwritten and the
-value is used.
+value from TypoScript is used.

 See the example below (for `parameterName=parameterValue`):